 Numbers don’t lie.
 Or do they?
 Net Promoter Scores (NPS) and similar measures are often touted as valuable tools for keeping a finger on the pulse of customer satisfaction and improving the customer experience.
-And they are – but relying on this data alone fails to paint the full picture that today’s contact centers need to drive results.
+And they are – but relying on this data alone fails to paint the full picture that today’s contact centers need to drive results and increase efficiency.

 Net Promoter Scores are calculated using a simple survey which asks consumers how likely they are to recommend your products or services to a friend or colleague.
 The given response of an individual places that consumer into one of three categories:

 As you can see, NPS scores are based on pretty broad categories, and they also rely on self-reporting, which is less reliable than objective analysis.
 CX scorecards take it a bit further.
 While there are several models for CX scorecards, they generally include a Customer Satisfaction Index (CSI) combined with other metrics aimed at measuring and managing CX performance.

 Too often, customer satisfaction is confused with customer experience; they are not the same.
 While customer satisfaction is an important component of the overall customer experience, to paint a clearer picture, a more robust CX scorecard should contain several types of metrics including: